SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/limitless-learning-links/writeup/writeup.md

 ## Solution

 This one is a bit unusual in that the way that you have to solve it.
 The only thing that we are given is *G*, and *p*.
-This, to the best of my knowlege is not enough to solve for a and b.
-The generator (G) is a point on the curve, so setting setting up our values into the typical eliptic curve equation gives:
+This, to the best of my knowledge is not enough to solve for a and b.
+The generator (G) is a point on the curve, so setting setting up our values into the typical elliptic curve equation gives:

 $G_y^2 = G_x^3 + aG_x + b \mod p$

-At this point we are trying to solve a singe equation for two unkowns.
+At this point we are trying to solve a singe equation for two unknowns.
 This is impossible.
 But there is an important key to the solution:
 ```python
 a = random.randint(2024, 2^32)
 b = random.randint(2024, a)
 ```
 Both a and b are less than $2^{32}$ which is $4294967296$.
 This is possible to brute force in a rather short time, but only if the calculations per loop iteration are kept to a minimum.
 There are two options to brute force: a or b.
 It may be tempting to choose b because it is less than an and therefore will require fewer loop iterations to find, but I think that a is actually better.
 The reason I came to this conclusion is thus:

-If we solve the eliptic curve equation for a and b we get
+If we solve the elliptic curve equation for a and b we get

 $a = (G_y^2 - G_x^3 - b)G_x^{-1} \mod p$ <br />
 $b = G_y^2 - G_x^3 - aG_x \mod p$

-Since brute forcing b, that is, solving for a, requires a modular inverse calculation every time, the extra iterations of a would be outweiged by the time saved per iteration.
+Since brute forcing b, that is, solving for a, requires a modular inverse calculation every time, the extra iterations of a would be outweighed by the time saved per iteration.
 But at the end of the day, it is possible to do both ways.
 So I wrote the following script to brute force it:
 ```python
 from tqdm import tqdm
 # y^2 = x^3 + a*x + b